xiaoyang-sde/knowledge-base/docs/computer-science/algorithm-design/03-graphs.md

 ### Analyzing the Algorithm

-Let G be a coonnected graph, and let $L_{1}$, $L_{2}$, ... be the layers produced by breadth-first search starting at node s.
+Let $G$ be a coonnected graph, and let $L_{1}$, $L_{2}$, ... be the layers produced by breadth-first search starting at node s.
 Either one of the following two claims must hold.

-- There's no edge of G joining two nodes of the same layer.
-In this case, G is a bipartite graph in which the node ein even-numbered layers can be colored red, and the nodes in odd-numbered layers can be colored blue.
+- There's no edge of $G$ joining two nodes of the same layer.
+In this case, $G$ is a bipartite graph in which the node ein even-numbered layers can be colored red, and the nodes in odd-numbered layers can be colored blue.

-- There's an edge of G joining two nodes of the same layer.
-In this case, G contains an odd-length cycle, so it can't be bipartite.
+- There's an edge of $G$ joining two nodes of the same layer.
+In this case, $G$ contains an odd-length cycle, so it can't be bipartite.

 ## Connectivity in Directed Graphs